Woman One Emeritus Scholars

 populations in North Philadelphia.
 Dr. Zeballos graduated from Drexel with her MD in 2013 and completed a residency in general surgery (research track) at the University of Texas Health Science Center in San Antonio, where she was able to work with the large underserved Latino population.
 She completed four years of a PhD program in cancer biology and in 2019 decided to switch her career path to diagnostic radiology, which will allow her to work closely with cancer patients.
 Dr. Zeballos is currently completing a radiology residency at the University of Pennsylvania in Philadelphia.

 Born in London to Nigerian parents, Dr. Nwabuzor lived in Connecticut and graduated from the University of Pennsylvania.
-After earning her medical degree from Drexel in 2012, she completed an ob/gyn residency at North Shore Long Island Jewish Hospital in New York and is now a physician in the Philadelphia area with the Crozer Keystone Health System.
-Dr. Nwabuzor’s philosophy is to provide care and equip patients with information so that they may make the best decisions for their lives and their families.
-She is particularly excited to help women of all ages create practical plans for a healthy lifestyle.
+After earning her medical degree from Drexel in 2012, she completed an ob/gyn residency at North Shore Long Island Jewish Hospital in New York.
+After practicing for several years with the Crozer Keystone Health System near Philadelphia, she is now a physician working for Virtua Health in New Jersey.

 A Johns Hopkins University graduate, Dr. Vargas was born in San Juan, Puerto Rico, and grew up in Maryland.
 During medical school, her goal was to work in primary care and preventive medicine and to make a difference in the lives of her patients.
 She graduated from Drexel in 2012 and began an internal medicine residency at Lehigh Valley Hospital in Allentown, Pa., working with the growing underserved Hispanic community in the Lehigh Valley.
 Dr. Vargas completed her residency and now practices medicine in Allentown.